cmotte4git/dbt_aws/README.md

 # This project computes dvf data

 ### Redshift as dbt DBT adapter
-A redshift cluster is needed to
+A redshift cluster is needed to perform these operations

 ### top_delta_valeur_fonciere
 This dbt model delivers best real estate operations during the last 5 years